marshallward/flint/README.rst

    stage.

-   One important feature of ``Scanner`` is that it also preserves the nonsemantic lexemes.
+   One important feature of ``Scanner`` is that it also preserves the non-semantic lexemes.
 Examples include grouped whitespace, endlines, and comments.

    Users would generally not use the ``Scanner`` since it is a component of the